mebobby2/rumbl/README.md

 Web applications in Phoenix are pipelines of plugs.
 The basic flow of traditional applications is endpoint, router, pipeline, controller.

 # Upto
-page 182
+page 190
-Managing Registration Changesets
+The Anatomy of a Plug